jhawthorn/discard/README.md

 end
 ```

+*Warning:* Please note that callbacks for save and update are run when discarding/undiscarding a record

 **Working with Devise**

 A common use case is to apply discard to a User record.
 Even though a user has been discarded they can still login and continue their session.